bbauska/JS-svg/README.md

 }
 </pre>

-After the lineLength variable (and still within the loop), set up the first of our lines.
+<p>After the lineLength variable (and still within the loop), set up the
+first of our lines.
 We will start off with a straight vertical line at (0, 0) (the top left of our viewBox), and we'll worry about centering things later.
-As it's a vertical line, the second x coordinate won't change -- only the second y coordinate will.
+As it's a vertical line, the second x coordinate won't change -- only the second y coordinate will.</p>

-Next comes the stroke value.
-We'll wrap this in the Gen.constrain() function to keep the values between 0 and 360, and inside this, the hue will increment by the hueShift.
-We'll then set both the opacity (within the hsl() function) and the stroke-width to 0.5, which will keep the line nice and delicate.
+<p>Next comes the stroke value.
+We'll wrap this in the Gen.constrain()
+function to keep the values between 0 and 360, and inside this, the hue will increment by the hueShift.
+We'll then set both the opacity (within the hsl() function) and the stroke-width to 0.5, which will keep the line nice and delicate.</p>

 <pre>
 let l1 = lines.create('line').set({